 Google Search Console is another recommended free tool that will help you with your Shopify SEO.
 It provides data on your site’s search traffic and even shows which page is working the best and even errors in your Shopify site.

 All you have to do is upload the sitemap of your website and Google Search Console will track all your Shopify store’s website.

 Once you have Google Analytics and Google Search Console, you can start optimizing your Shopify site.
 The first part of SEO is keyword research.

 What Is A Keyword?

+When it comes to SEO, keywords are important.
 Keywords are words that people use to search for a specific topic on the internet.
 It could be as simple as “dog parks” to “how to start your Shopify store.”

 What Is The Searcher’s Intent?

-Aside from choosing a keyword that matches what’s on your website, you should find a keyword that matches people’s search intent.
+Aside from choosing a keyword that matches what’s on your Shopify, you should find a keyword that matches people’s search intent.
 People search differently for the same topic.
 The way people search is related to where they are in the sales funnel when it comes to searching for products or services.

 There are different keywords for each stage of the sales funnel for the same topic.
 For example, here is how some users may search for stuffed animals:

 - Best stuffed Animals